paul-macfarlane/grocery-list/README.md

 The purpose of this app is to make shopping for me and my girlfriend easier.
 The list of expected features are

-- [x] authentication
+- [X] authentication
-  - [x] users can log in with social accounts
+  - [X] users can log in with social accounts
-    - [x] add protected routes, add sign out, get session info in request
+    - [X] add protected routes, add sign out, get session info in request
-    - [x] add cleaner styling for login and root page
+    - [X] add cleaner styling for login and root page
 - [ ] creating/editing a shopping list
-  - [ ] items include name, quantity, notes, image (eventually, need to decide on image storage), and link.
+  - [X] items can be created, edited, and deleted and include name, quantity, notes, and link.
 Only name is required
   - [ ] items can have substitutes when the item is not available (recursive, a can have substitutes with the same or different priorities)
   - [ ] users can send lists to other users
   - [ ] lists can be collaborative, meaning that users can edit other users lists. this will probably need some thought in design